michael-milette/moodle-filter_filtercodes/README.md

 Notes:

 - **[Code checker](https://moodle.org/plugins/local_codechecker)**, **[Moodle PHPdoc check](https://moodle.org/plugins/local_moodlecheck)** and **[Moodle Adminer](https://moodle.org/plugins/local_adminer)** require add-on 3rd party plugins which need to be installed in order for the links to work.

+Even better, try out {menudev}.
+It includes all of the above and more.
+Best of all, it only includes menu items for the developer tools that you have installed.
+Just replace everything below the words "Dev tools" and above the "{/ifdev}" line.

 ## FilterCodes in custom menus